 Unforgiveness is a powerful force.
-It can cause marriages and families fall apart.
+It can cause marriages and families to fall apart.
 It can create a hostile environment in a nation.
 Churches can be completely torn apart by it.
 Therefore, I want to take a look at six symptoms of unforgiveness.
 As we go through, ask yourself if you’ve seen these manifestations in yourself or others.

 All scriptures are taken from the NKJV unless otherwise noted.

 A person who is swallowed up by the ails of unforgiveness cannot say anything good about the other person.
 Not only that, but they allow themselves to be engulfed in self-pity.
-Someone who is in the state of self-pity cannot truly enjoy anything.
+Someone who is in a state of self-pity cannot truly enjoy anything.
 They may feel a bit of happiness for a second, but as soon as they are alone they go back to their own way of thinking.

 Until the person forgives the one who hurt them, they will forever live in this state of feeling sorry for themselves.
 They will continue to point the finger and blame others for their failures in life.